 We’ve found that knowing a bit about the history of what you’re eating and cooking with can cultivate a deeper appreciation of how your food came to be.
 And, perhaps even more importantly, it can reveal the commonalities and intersections between cultures that food can (inadvertently) bring about.
 This month, we’re covering all the basics of plant-based cooking in cast iron—from which meatless burgers are actually good, to a perfectly pressed cast iron mushroom steak.
 But while we’re sharing our package of plant-based recipes, we thought we’d take a look at how vegetarianism came to be, and where it started (hint: it’s a lot older than you might think).

-Suffice it to say that the history of vegetarianism can be (and is) a book, but we’ll touch on some of the key moments where it first appeared around the world, and how those dietary decisions differed from the choice to be vegetarian today.
+Suffice it to say that the history of vegetarianism could be a book unto itself, but we’ll touch on some of the key moments where it first appeared around the world, and how those dietary decisions differed from the choice to be vegetarian today.
 (It’s also worth noting that while we’re focusing on vegetarianism here, veganism is its own thing, and has its origins in much more recent history, within the past century.)

 Early evidence of vegetarianism in Asia stems from three religions—Buddhism, Jainism and Hinduism.
 It’s hard to pinpoint an exact time frame where vegetarianism appeared in each of these belief systems (just as it’s often hard to pinpoint when these religions were really founded themselves!), but it’s clear that these religions popularized plant-based diets across India between 1500—500 BC, with Buddhism ultimately bringing vegetarianism to China and Japan as well.